Self-regularized entropy: What does black hole entropy predict for tests of Kerr no-hair theorem?: Observational prospects

 \subsubsection{Laser Interferometer Space Antenna (LISA)}

 Let us now turn our focus to potential observations of extreme-mass-ratio inspirals (EMRIs) by the space-based Laser Interferometer Space Antenna (LISA).
 In an EMRI, a compact object of mass $\mu\,\ll\,m$ orbits a massive black hole and slowly inspirals through $\sim 10^4-10^5$ cycles in band e.g., \cite{PhysRevD.95.103012}.
 The phasing and precession structure of the gravitational waveform encode the multipole structure of the central object.
-In Kerr geometry, one has $Q_{2}=-Ma^{2}$; any deviation of the mass quadrupole $Q_{2}$ from this relation accumulates a measurable phase shift over the radiation-reaction time.
+In Kerr geometry, one has $M_{2}=-Ma^{2}$; any deviation of the mass quadrupole moment $M_{2}$ from this relation accumulates a measurable phase shift over the radiation-reaction time.
 Of course, spin and quadrupole both affect precession, so one needs at least one additional independent multipolar handle to break the quadrupole-spin degeneracy, practically, this comes from combining multiple observables: the two precessions and the frequency‑dependent sideband structure (inclination/polar motion harmonics) and late inspiral behaviour near the last stable orbit.
 In our language, this is equivalent to measuring one extra Kerr-null combination beyond the quadrupole, so that the fit cannot trade spin against $q$.
-With LISA‑class signal‑to‑noise, long coherent baselines, and waveform models that include precession and higher harmonics, a distortion as large as $q\sim0.2$ would be potentially identifiable \cite{PhysRevD.52.5707,PhysRevD.75.042003,PhysRevD.95.103012,2023LRR....26....2A}.
+With LISA-class signal-to-noise, multi-year coherent baselines, and waveform models incorporating precession and higher harmonics, deviations from the Kerr quadrupole can be constrained at the $10^{-4}$ level \cite{PhysRevD.52.5707,PhysRevD.75.042003,PhysRevD.95.103012,2023LRR....26....2A}.
+Consequently, an $\mathcal{O}(10\%)$ deviation in the relevant multipolar structure would be large compared to the projected statistical precision in idealized EMRI analyses, and could be detectable with LISA provided waveform systematics and parameter degeneracies are under control.